Roy Black (attorney)

 Roy Black (February 17, 1945 – July 21, 2025) was an American civil and criminal defense trial attorney.
 He was a founding partner of Black Srebnick and a member of the Trial Lawyer Hall of Fame.
 He was known for his gaining an acquittal in 1991 of William Kennedy Smith on charges of rape and for his representation of conservative radio commentator Rush Limbaugh.
-He gained the only acquittal at trial in the Varsity Blues scandal, that being Amin Khoury, and gained the acquittal of Miami police officer William Lozano in a highly publicized retrial and whose killing of Clement Lloyd had sparked the 1989 Miami riot.
+He gained the only acquittal at trial in the Varsity Blues scandal for Amin Khoury, and gained the acquittal of Miami police officer William Lozano in a highly publicized retrial and whose killing of Clement Lloyd had sparked the 1989 Miami riot.
 He further gained the acquittal of famed racer Hélio Castroneves and his sister on charges of income tax evasion.

 Among the other celebrities whom Black represented include actor Kelsey Grammer, Girls Gone Wild creator Joe Francis, artist Peter Max, financier Jeffrey Epstein and pop musician Justin Bieber.
 Black was also informally known by his nickname, "The Professor".